masak/strangelyconsistent-blog-posts/send-more-money-in-perl6.markdown

         }
     }

-(cygz++ for pointing out that `loop (;;)` works a lot better here than `while` and manual increment; and for rewriting the code accordingly.)
+(cygz++ for suggesting many improvements to the above code, which eventually led to the fast version we have now.)

-Despite trying really hard, this version still takes 5 minutes.
-The corresponding Perl 5 code (which doesn't do natives) takes 3.3 seconds.
+This version takes 22 seconds on my laptop.
+Certainly an improvement over version A. The corresponding Perl 5 code (which doesn't do natives) takes 1.3 seconds.
+An NQP version takes 0.69 seconds (beating even Haskell), which leads me to believe we can still be a lot faster in Perl 6, too.

 ## Version C: regex engine